mddazure/ipv6-web-app/README.md

 1. **Enable IPv6 on the Virtual Network:** Ensure the region’s VNet where the Application Gateway will reside has an IPv6 address space.
 Configure a subnet for the Application Gateway that is dual-stack (contains both an IPv4 subnet prefix and an IPv6 /64 prefix).
 Azure’s dual-stack networking will assign the gateway resources addresses in both subnets.

-2. **Deploy Application Gateway (v2) with Dual Stack Frontend:** ICreate a new Application Gateway using the **Standard_v2 or WAF_v2 SKU**.
+2. **Deploy Application Gateway (v2) with Dual Stack Frontend:** Create a new Application Gateway using the **Standard_v2 or WAF_v2 SKU**.
 In networking settings, choose **IP address type: Dual Stack (IPv4 & IPv6)**.
 This will prompt you to either select existing or create new public IP resources – one IPv4 and one IPv6.
 Application Gateway v2 supports private IPv4 and IPv6 front-ends in addition to the public front-ends.

-1.  **Populate Backend Pool:** Ensure your backend pool (the target application servers or service) contains (DNS names pointing to) IPv4 addresses of your actual web servers.
+3. **Populate Backend Pool:** Ensure your backend pool (the target application servers or service) contains (DNS names pointing to) IPv4 addresses of your actual web servers.
 IPv6 addresses are not supported for backends.

-2.  **Configure Listeners and Rules:** Set up listeners on the Application Gateway for your site.
-Typically, you’ll have a listener that binds to *Both* the IPv4 and IPv6 frontends on a given port.
+4.  **Configure Listeners and Rules:** Set up listeners on the Application Gateway for your site.
 When creating an HTTP(S) listener, you choose which frontend IP to use – you would create one listener for IPv4 address and one for IPv6.
 Both listeners can use the same domain name (hostname) and the same underlying routing rule to your backend pool.

-3.   **Testing and DNS:** After the gateway is deployed and configured, note the IPv6 address of the frontend (you can find it in the Gateway’s overview or in the associated Public IP resource).
+5.   **Testing and DNS:** After the gateway is deployed and configured, note the IPv6 address of the frontend (you can find it in the Gateway’s overview or in the associated Public IP resource).
 Update your application’s DNS records: create an **AAAA record** pointing to this IPv6 address (and update the A record to point to the IPv4 if it changed).
 With DNS in place, test the application by accessing it from an IPv6-enabled client or tool.

 **Outcome:** In this single-region scenario, IPv6-only clients will resolve your website’s hostname to an IPv6 address and connect to the Application Gateway over IPv6.
 The Application Gateway then handles the traffic and forwards it to your application over IPv4 internally.
 From the user perspective, the service now appears natively on IPv6.
 Importantly, this **does not require any changes to the web servers**, which can continue using IPv4.